 You can renew your license by logging onto the Board website.

 The Louisiana Speech-Language-Hearing Association (LSHA) offers continuing education classes each year through their annual conference.
 If you become a member of the Association, various fees for attending the conference are waived.
-Additionally, there are benefits in the form of a national network to provide professional advocacy and client support.
+Additionally, there are benefits in the form of a belonging to a national network to provide professional advocacy and client support.

 Speech-Language Pathology Salary in Louisiana

-SLP salaries in Louisiana are also noteworthy.
+SLP salaries in Louisiana are also stand-outs on the national scale.
 The statewide average is $74,390 annually, or $35.77 hourly.
 SLPs at the high end of the spectrum earn a salary that starts at $111,030 or $53.38.

 Between 2020 and 2030 the number of SLP jobs in Louisiana are forecast to increase by 22%, a rate that’s above the national average for this field.
 That means an average of 110 SLP job openings per year over this time frame.